sharath273kumar/weather-website/README.md

-This Project is a weather web applictaion which allows you to get the weather data for a particular location It uses GeoLocation and OpenWeather to retrive location details and weather data
+This Project is a weather web applictaion which allows you to get the weather data for a particular location It uses GeoLocation and OpenWeather to retrive location details and weather data Even if the entered location is mispelled it will detect the correct location

 You can have a demo of the application here: https://vsk-weather-application.herokuapp.com/ Deployed on Herko